Welcome to Accademia Riaci

 History of Florence

-Tuscany was initially inhabited by a tribe higl rich in culture, said to be the ancestors of today’s Italian people, between 10th and 8th century B.C.
-By 11th century A.D., Florence later transforms itself into one of the most important city-states after the occupation by the Roman Empire, followed by the ancient German invasion.
-By then, significant artistic movements occured that helped culture the Artistic Giants that later emerge in the 13th Century, such as Chimabue, Giotto and Dante.
+Tuscany, originally inhabited by a culturally rich tribe considered the ancestors of today’s Italian people, flourished between the 10th and 8th centuries B.C.
+By the 11th century A.D., Florence underwent a transformative journey, evolving into one of the most significant city-states, shaped by the occupation of the Roman Empire and the subsequent ancient German invasion.
+During this period, pivotal artistic movements unfolded, laying the groundwork for the emergence of Artistic Giants in the 13th century, including renowned figures such as Cimabue, Giotto, and Dante.

-In the early 12th Century, Florence became a self governed city-states commune, and later in 14th Century, inspired by realism and the modern human-centered spirit , the people started questioning the way of the medieval Christian world.
-This greatly influenced the decline of the absolute authority and power of papacy.
-In consquence, the Renaissance movements were the first to flourish in Florence, nurturing a miriad of the greatest artists and geniuses of all times, while the city enjoyed the age of unprecedented prosperity and peace under the political leadership of the Medici family.
+In the early 12th century, Florence transitioned into a self-governed commune, and by the 14th century, inspired by realism and a burgeoning human-centered spirit, its inhabitants began to question the norms of the medieval Christian world.
+This intellectual shift significantly contributed to the decline of the absolute authority and power of the papacy.
+As a consequence, the Renaissance movements found their initial roots in Florence, becoming a nurturing ground for some of the greatest artists and geniuses of all time.
+During this period, the city experienced an age of unparalleled prosperity and peace under the political leadership of the Medici family.

-In 1860 when the ‘Risorgimento’ movement grew throughout Italy, the first unification of Italy was carried out under the reign of Vittorio Emanuele II.
-Florence served as Italy’s capital city since 1986 for five years.
+In 1860, during the ‘Risorgimento’ movement that swept across Italy, the initial unification of the country took place under the reign of Vittorio Emanuele II.
+Florence assumed the role of Italy’s capital city for a period of five years, starting in 1865 and lasting until 1870.

-However, ever proud of its rich culture even after the unification movement and supported by the “campanilismo” feeling (patriocy for one’s home town), Florence has defended and conserved all of their unique culture and rich traditions. defends her own unique culture and the tradition.
-In fact ijust like in any other region of Italy, Florntines are especially famous for boassting bout their home town.
-A chronicle writer, Dino Compani who lived in the same era as Dante, praised his country, saying “The air is fresh, the manners and hospitality of the residents are extraordinary, women are beautiful, well dressed, and the residencial homes are especially beautiful.”
+However, even after the unification movement and fueled by the strong sense of ‘campanilismo’ (pride for one’s hometown), Florence remained steadfast in defending and preserving its rich culture and unique traditions.
+Just like in other regions of Italy, Florentines are particularly renowned for their pride in their city.
+Chronicler Dino Compani, a contemporary of Dante, extolled his homeland, stating, ‘The air is fresh, the manners and hospitality of the residents are extraordinary, women are beautiful, well dressed, and the residential homes are especially beautiful.’

 Teaching method and philosophy